• Skip to primary navigation

 • Finish off by wiping the base of the truffle against the edge of the bowl to remove excess chocolate.

-• Use a fork (a cake fork is good) to lift the truffle off the cocktail stick and then lower onto the parchment using the cocktail stick to leaver the truffle gently off the fork.
+• Use a fork (a cake fork is good) to lift the truffle off the cocktail stick and then lower onto the parchment using the cocktail stick to lever the truffle gently off the fork.

 • Using tweezers (sterilised) pick up the holly leaves and berries and place on the truffles before the chocolate sets.